-20X / 40X Phase: Remove the adjusting tools and rotate the condenser disk to the 20/40 position.
-Place either a 20X or a 40X objective into the optical path.
-Refocus the CT and ensure that the rings are superimposed.
+20X / 40X Phase (40X Phase only available): Remove the adjusting tools and rotate the condenser disk to the 20/40 position.
+Place the 40X objective into the optical path.
+Re-focus the CT and ensure that the rings are superimposed.
 If not, perform adjustments as described above.